KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\models.py:15`

 **Description**:
-The method `Currency.get_list_query` in the `Currency` class is likely intended to retrieve or generate a query that lists available currencies within the EeazyCRM application, although it currently has no implementation or return value.
+The `Currency.get_list_query` method in the `Currency` class is likely used to retrieve a list of all currency data from the database.
+It is called by any part of the EeazyCRM application that needs to access or display this list of currencies.

 ---